 The figure on the next page shows all possible menus.
-Your analyzer will never have all of them available at once, because certain menus are only accessible with the analyzer configured in a particular mode.
-For instance, the Compare menu is only available when you set an analyzer to state mode, and the SPA menu requires an analyzer set to SPA.
+Your analyzer will never have all of them available at once, because certain menus are only accessible when the analyzer is configured in a particular mode.
+For instance, the Compare menu is only available when you set an analyzer to State Compare mode.
+The SPA menu requires an analyzer to be set to SPA.

 - Configuration is always available in Analyzer mode.
 Use Configuration to assign pods and set the analyzer type. - Format is available whenever an analyzer is set to a type other than "Off."
-Use Format to create data labels and symbols, adjust the pod threshold level, and set modes and clocks. - Trigger is available when an analyzer is set to State or Timing.
-Use Trigger to specify a trigger sequence which will filter the raw information into the measurement you want to see. - Listing is available when an analyzer is set to State or Timing.
+Use Format to create data labels and symbols, adjust the pod threshold level, and set modes and clocks. - Trigger is available when an analyzer is set to State, State Compare, or Timing.
+Use Trigger to specify a trigger sequence which will filter the raw information into the measurement you want to see. - Listing is available when an analyzer is set to State, State Compare, or Timing.
 Use Listing to view your measurement as a list of states.
-Using an inverse assembler, a state analyzer can display the measurement as though it were assembly code. - Compare is available only when an analyzer is set to State.
+Using an inverse assembler, a state analyzer can display the measurement as though it were assembly code. - Compare is available only when an analyzer type is set to State Compare.
 Use Compare to compare two listings and quickly scroll to the sections where they differ.
+Because State Compare mode uses significantly more memory than State mode, you should use State Compare only when you plan to compare listings, and use State mode the rest of the time.